orderly-onboarding

 Getting Started: AI Agent Tools

-To build on Orderly, install the MCP server for the best development experience.
+To build on Orderly, use the MCP server for the best development experience.
 It provides 8 powerful tools for documentation search, SDK patterns, contract addresses, workflows, and API reference.
+You can either connect to the remote server (no installation) or install it locally via npx.

 npx @orderly.network/mcp-server init --client <client>